Projects for the future

 Sirius

-Sirius, Brazil’s new synchrotron light source, is the largest and most complex scientific infrastructure constructed in Brazil.
+Sirius, Brazil’s synchrotron light source, is the largest and most complex scientific infrastructure constructed in Brazil.
 This large-scale set of equipment utilizes particle accelerators to produce a special type of light that is used to investigate the composition and structure of all types of matter.

 Sirius was designed to produce the brightest synchrotron light out of all the devices in its energy range, and the scientific research conducted with the help of this light has applications in various knowledge areas.
 Sirius is an open facility that is available to the Brazilian and international scientific communities, allowing hundreds of academic and industrial studies to be conducted each year.